mkoelle/com.jkpiano/README.md

             - :heavy_check_mark: Links should default to white / gold?, does not stand out enough
             - Phone number should be in upper right
             - Nav should collapse in mobile view (hamburger menu)
-            - phone number should be sticky in mobile view
+            - Phone number should be sticky in mobile view
+            - Restoration Menu not working on deployed site
     - ✔️ Footer
         - :heavy_check_mark: Navigation
         - :heavy_check_mark: Style